I often get asked - why do I spend so much time, energy and money on tracking my body.

 Your temperature tells you a lot about your health, stress and metabolism levels.
 If I am going to start a new diet, I can see the impact this diet has on my body.
 I can see how extended fasting decreases my metabolism.
 I can see how carbs increase it etc.

 I have learnt a lot about diet and health by tracking my temperature.
-In fact, it's now a big part of the protocols I use in my Hormone Reset Program.
+In fact, it's now a big part of the protocols I use in my Health Reset Program.

 I often get asked about the effectiveness of testosterone supplements.
 And I never had a clear answer, in fact, I didn't even know I should spend money on them myself.
 So I did an experiment - I measured my hormones using a DUTCH test, took a test-booster for 12 weeks, and re-measured my hormones (you can see the full write up and my findings in this article - Aggressive Strength Testosterone Booster Review)